dreamgrove/dreamgrove/content/balance/SFO-Raid-Guide/Dausegne, the Fallen Oracle.md

 - You can also jump wild charge through two overlapping circles at the same time and only take one dot.
 (PTR)

 ## Mythic only notes:
 - More circles and more adds not really much else going on.
+Raises Venthyr stonks by a tiny bit.

 ## Soulbinds:
 [Venthyr](https://ptr.wowhead.com/soulbind-calc/venthyr/theotar-the-mad-duke/druid/AwCWb74CBTUgCBU1yggSBTWHCCUy4ggjBTJJCBV2AAg1Mj8I)